DaneWeber/SoftwareCoachingCompany/README.md

 ## Company Mission

+_We help humanity benefit from software through the humane and sustainable sharing of wisdom, craft, and code._

 - We understand software to be universal to humanity.
   - Software is a confluence of language and technology.
     - Language captures ideas in symbolic form and enables communication and coordination between people across space and time.